cooscoos/Hoive/README.md

 ### Tidy up

 - does sumo need a bee check?

-- Have a really good tidy up and benchmark of the code once all animals done, and start to think about how it interacts with online module.
+- Have a good tidy up and benchmark of the code once all animals done, and start to think about how it interacts with online module.

 ### Online
 Make it so that two people can play on t'internet and other weirdos can just watch.